yuyang95/UnmixingDM/README.md

 ### Data

-The selected datasets are the open-source datasets, including Chikusei, Whu-OHS, and ARAD.
-Before training the network, you should download the dataset (HSI), and crop the HSI into several mat files.
-It is recommand that the spatial size do not larger than 256 x 256.
-If you want train the network using your own data, please modify the input according to the provided data.
+The selected datasets are open-source, including Chikusei, Whu-OHS, and ARAD.
+Before training the network, please download the dataset (HSI) and crop the HSI into several .MAT files.
+It is recommended that the spatial size should not be larger than 256 x 256.
+If you want to train the network using your own data, please modify the input according to the provided data.

 ### 1: Train the Unmixing network and infer the abundance maps by the trained Unmixing network.
 Input: Oringinal HSIs.